Why Do We Need Network Security?

 Losing confidential research, for example, can potentially cost an organization millions of dollars by taking away competitive advantages it paid to gain.
-While hackers stealing customers’ details, and selling them to be used in fraud, creates negative publicity and public mistrust of the organization.
+While hackers stealing customers’ details and selling them creates negative publicity and mistrust of the organization.

 Why Do I Need Formal Education to Run a Computer Network?

-Even the initial setup of security systems can be difficult for those unfamiliar with the field.
+Even the initial setup of security systems can be difficult for those unfamiliar with the field--and it's only the first step.
 A comprehensive security system is made of many pieces, each of which needs specialized knowledge.

 Beyond setup, each aspect of security is constantly evolving.
-New technology creates new opportunities for accidental security leaks, while hackers take advantage of holes in security to do damage as soon as they find them.
-Whoever is in charge of the network’s security needs to be able to understand the technical news and changes as they happen, so they can implement safety strategies right away.
+New technology creates new opportunities for accidental security leaks, which hackers take advantage of.
+Whoever is in charge of the network’s security needs to be able to understand the technical updates as they happen, so they can implement safety strategies right away.